section-engineering-education/engineering-education/content/articles/compile-your-node.js-application-into-a-.exe-file/index.md

 ### Pros of executable files

-Let us first see why prefer executable files in the first place.
-Some advantages noted of executable files include:
+Let us see why the users prefer executable files in the first place.
+Some advantages of the executable files include:

 - **Quick no-code execution:** This is because it only requires one to run the file and that's it.
 No codes are needed to be run on the terminal for it to be deployed.
 - **Prevent unwanted code change:** It prevents unwanted errors generated due to unplanned and accidental modification of source code.